 Trustees can also be sued for damages by beneficiaries if they act negligently (even if they act in good faith) and/or if they intentionally act wrongfully.
-Trustees are required to act with the highest degree of care, diligence and skill in regard to their administration of the trust assets - and a mere omission to act in the interests of the trust (e.g. failure to invest or investing too conservatively resulting in the trust's capital not growing) may be viewed as an act of negligence by the court.
+A mere omission to act in the interests of the trust (e.g. failure to invest or investing too conservatively resulting in the trust's capital not growing) may be viewed as an act of negligence by the court.

-A co-trustee who was not involved with a breach of trust may nevertheless be liable for any wrongful action of another trustee if the "innocent" trustee's ignorance and/or inactivity is causally connected to the damage incurred.
+A co-trustee who was not involved with a breach of trust may nevertheless be liable for any wrongful action of another trustee if the "innocent" trustee's ignorance and /or inactivity is causally connected to the damage incurred.

 For example: where the "innocent trustee" is aware of a breach of trust by co-trustees but does not report it, or where the "innocent trustee" improperly allows trust funds to remain in the sole control of co-trustees.